 Personal Auto Insurance Policies Don’t Cover Lyft or Uber Accident Victims

-Uber vs. Lyft?
-It doesn’t matter in this case.
-That’s because personal auto insurance policies almost always contain a clause that negates coverage if the vehicle is being used “for hire” or if the driver is benefitting commercially from the ride.
+Personal auto insurance policies almost always contain a clause that negates coverage if the vehicle is being used “for hire” or if the driver is benefitting commercially from the ride.
 These provisions are added to limit an insurance company’s liability in the event that the Uber or Lyft driver causes an accident.
-In short, it’s a money-saving tactic that can leave drivers in a tough spot should they be found at fault.
+In short, this is a money-saving tactic that can leave drivers in a tough spot should they be found at fault.

-Commercial and Rideshare Insurance Policies are Available for Compensation in Lyft and Uber Accidents
+Commercial and Rideshare Insurance Policies for Lyft and Uber Accidents

 Rideshare Driving Periods are Important to Note in Case of a Lyft or Uber Accident